SulymanKhalil/SulymanKhalil/README.md

 - **Recipe Finder**
   Search and explore recipes using an external API with a user-friendly interface.<br/>
   [Live Demo](https://web-find-recipes.netlify.app/) • [GitHub](https://github.com/SulymanKhalil/Recipe-Finder)

+### ⭐ Favorite Project
+**Notes App** — because it focuses on real-world usability, clean state management, and simple, distraction-free UI.

+### 🎮 If I Were a Feature
+- Type: UI Optimization
+- Status: Always enabled
+- Known issue: Gets impatient with slow apps

 > Building reliable interfaces with clarity and purpose.